zwa004/Davidson_county_housing/README.md

 ## **MACHINE LEARNING MODEL**
 - TEAM MEMBERS PRESENT A PROVISIONAL MACHINE LEARNING MODEL THAT STANDS IN FOR THE FINAL MACHINE LEARNING MODEL AND ACCOMPLISHES THE FOLLOWING:
-  - Sample data that mimics the expecteed final database structure or schema
+  - Sample data that mimics the expected final database structure or schema
   - Draft machine learning module is connected to the provisional database
   -
 ## **DASHBOARD**